opi-darin/springboot/README.txt

-Simple Spring Boot RESTful webservice example using gradle with docker integration.
+Spring Boot RESTful webservice example using gradle with docker integration.

 Basic customer webservice (id, first and last name only) using hard coded data, with GET/POST/PUT/DELETE implementations.